Download Safran in the USA brochure

 Strong Presence in the U.S.

-Safran's US footprint is the largest outside of France, with extensive holdings across the country.
-While the 30 companies and joint ventures are wide-ranging, a closer look reveals an underlying strategy of vertical integration within Safran's 3 key sectors of Aviation, Defense and Security.
+Safran's U.S. footprint is the largest outside of France, with extensive holdings across the country.
+While the Group's various affiliates and joint ventures are wide-ranging, a closer look reveals an underlying strategy of vertical integration within Safran's 3 key sectors of Aviation, Defense and Security.

-Safran's U.S. industrial footprint is the Group's most extensive outside France, comprising 7,000 employees working in 30 companies and joint ventures in 58 locations across 22 states.
+Safran's U.S. industrial footprint is the Group's most extensive outside France, comprising 7,000 employees in 58 locations across 22 states.

 Safran's US holdings in the Aviation, Defense and Security sectors include